-The Studio Art degree program will provide students with a focus in studio arts, graphic arts, media arts, and the history of art, within the context of the liberal arts.
-The program will prepare graduates both for professional careers in the arts and graduate programs in fine arts.
-The combination of an intensive liberal arts background with studio arts proficiency skills and practical experience will help students investigate and integrate their knowledge and perspectives in today's technologically changing world and will give them the background needed for a career in the arts.
+The Studio Art degree will provide students with a focus in the visual and/or media arts, supported by the history of art, in the context of a liberal arts education.
+The program prepares students for both professional careers and/or graduate study in the visual and media arts.
+The combination of an intensive liberal arts background, proficiency in studio skills, exploration of content, and practical experience helps students investigate and integrate their knowledge and perspectives in today's increasingly complex and technologically changing world and provide for a successful career.